 You can also do the Pink Jeep tours for something to do but I don’t have the patience for tours and rather do it all on my own :).

-Eat & Drink With A View
+Where is The best Place To Eat & Drink With A View In Sedona?

 There are some great places to grab a meal in Sedona offering amazing views, cozying up around a fire or just enjoying the fresh air outside with a drink in your hand.
 Definitely take advantage of the scenery and patios when you are there as the weather is normally always beautiful in Sedona.